modernweb-dev/rocket/site/pages/10--docs/20--basics/70--navigation.rocket.md

 Pages with this flag will not exist at all in the pageTree - therefore you will not be able to access them for "anything" not even in a sitemap or an update feed.
 Pages that have sub pages can NOT use this flag as it would mean those sub pages would not have a parent page.

-Typical use case are utility pages that are not meant to be accessed by typical users.
+Typical use cases are utility pages that are not meant to be accessed by typical users.

 ```js
 export const menuExclude = true;